When Pryda launched in New Zealand in 1964 (then known as AR Turner & Company), across the Tasman Australians were:

 - Expanding from basic post WWII homes to houses with second bathrooms, extra bedrooms or a rumpus room.

-- Building carports as a rising number of second-hand cars put motor vehicles in the reach of more families.
+- Building a number of carports as a rising number of second-hand cars/cash for junk cars put motor vehicles in the reach of more families.

 - Introducing Australia and New Zealandâ€™s first knuckle nailplate with moveable, hand-operated hydraulic presses â€“ pushing the nailplate teeth into the timber more quickly and with greater efficiency than standard nailplates.